AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 Examples of floc blanket clarification are shown throughout the world as further proof of its potential in water purification.
 In Taiwan, a process of pre-sedimentation, floc blanket clarification, and sand filtration is used to reduce 100 NTU water down to potable levels [(Lin et al., 2004)](https://ascelibrary-org.proxy.library.cornell.edu/doi/abs/10.1061/(ASCE)0733-9372(2004)130:12(1481)).
 Floc blankets have also been used extensively to purify water of algae, protozoa and specific virus strains [(LeChavallier and Au, 2004)](http://www.who.int/water_sanitation_health/publications/9241562552/en/).
 Therefore, it is believed that the adaptability of this method in conjunction with the use of PACl would allow for effective fluoride removal.

-[I know that this is the literature review from the last 1424545 senesters but I wonderif it even needs to be this long, if you all run out of work you could try to condense it.
-(We did not run out of work)]

-[EM: ^rt.
-It was rather long and hard to get through.
-I would find aspects that are most critital to the work you're doing now and stick with those.]

 ## Previous Work
 In the Spring of 2016, the team determined that the sand filter system was inefficient and decided to move towards the idea of a single floc blanket reactor [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).
 Although the sand filter provided cheaper, more adequate removal of fluoride per milligram of PACl used, a key issue that arose with the sand filter was the system run time.
 The sand filter became saturated with PACl and fluoride too quickly and the head loss built up rapidly.
 In a matter of a couple of hours, the floc blanket was completely saturated to the point where it was no longer efficient or providing adequate removal of fluoride.
 Consequently, the system had to be backwashed too frequently to be an effective process (about every couple hours).
 On a much larger scale, such as a full size plant, the level of maintenance required to backwash each sand filter would be infeasible.
 In order to address this, the team fabricated a new reactor as seen in Figure 2 mirroring that of the floc blanket and plate settlers in the current AguaClara plants.
 The team set up a new apparatus fit with stock tanks, a reactor, a turbidimeter, a flocculator, and stock and waste pumps, referencing research  previously conducted on the relationship between the amount of coagulant added and head loss accumulation [(Dao, 2015)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).